-We had already decided that we would not participate in the rapidly expanding market for vaping devices that are brightly coloured, fashionable, and only used once.
+We had already decided that we would not participate in the rapidly expanding market for vaping devices that are brightly colored, fashionable, and only used once.

 However, as of recently, we have also delisted imitation cigarettes containing lithium, which are products that we have traditionally marketed and sold under the Ten Motives brand name.

-The market for single-use vaporizers has expanded at a rapid rate over the past year, with an increasing number of young people who do not smoke vaping drawn in by the bright colours and flavour profiles that are reminiscent of sweet beverages and baked goods.
+The market for single-use vaporizers has expanded at a rapid rate over the past year, with an increasing number of young people who do not smoke vaping drawn in by the bright colors and flavor profiles that are reminiscent of sweet beverages and baked goods.

 Even though we have strong controls in place thanks to our Challenge 25 Policy, we are concerned about the risk that these products pose because of their appeal to younger people, in addition to the impact they have on the environment.

 This decision was made in light of recent reports that the expansion of the market is being fueled by the popularity of the product among people who have never smoked before.